Air Canada: Late 2000s financial difficulties

 High fuel prices and the Great Recession caused Air Canada significant financial difficulties in the late 2000s.
 In June 2008, the airline announced it would lay off over 2,000 employees and cut its capacity by 7 percent by the first quarter of 2009.
 President and CEO Montie Brewer expressed confidence that the airline would weather the economic downturn.

-Brewer resigned on 30 March 2009 and was replaced by Calin Rovinescu on 1 April.
+Brewer resigned on 30 March 2009 and was replaced by Călin Rovinescu on 1 April.
 Rovinescu became the first Canadian President since Claude Taylor in 1992.
 Rovinescu, reported to be "an enforcer", was Air Canada's chief restructuring officer during its 2003 bankruptcy; he resigned that year after unions rejected his demands.

-Federal finance minister Jim Flaherty appointed retired judge James Farley, who had presided over Air Canada's 2003 bankruptcy, to mediate pension issues between the company, the unions representing its employees, and retirees.
-The contracts with four of the unions also expired around this time.
+Air Canada's contracts with four unions also expired around this time.
 The airline stated that its $2.85 billion pension shortfall (which grew from $1.2 billion in 2007) was a "liquidity risk" in its first-quarter report, and it required new financing and pension "relief" to conserve cash for 2010 operations.
 The company was obligated to pay $650 million into the pension fund but it suffered a 2009 Q1 loss of $400 million, so it requested a moratorium on its pension payments in 2009.
 The unions had insisted on financial guarantees before agreeing on a deal.
+Rejecting union calls for a direct bailout of the company, federal finance minister Jim Flaherty instead appointed retired judge James Farley to mediate pension issues between the company, the unions representing its employees, and retirees.
+Farley had presided over the company's 2003 bankruptcy.

 In July 2009, Air Canada requested and received CA$1 billion in financial aid from a consortium of entities, including the Canadian government, ACE, and associate company Aeroplan.
 The Centre for Aviation reported that only CA$600 million was actually loaned to Air Canada; the rest of the money was from sale-leaseback accounting and "aggregating an array of biscuit-tin savings".

 2010s

 In December 2010, ACE sold 44 million Air Canada shares, followed by the remaining 31 million shares in November 2012 to Cormark Securities Inc.

-In November 2014, Air Canada pilots voted by a majority of 84% in favour of a 10-year contract that allows the country's biggest passenger carrier to use arbitration or mediation to resolve disputes.
-A year later, the flight attendants also approved a 10-year agreement, apparently by a narrow (unstated) margin, with wage increases, increased job security and improvements to working conditions, according to Michel Cournoyer, the head of CUPE's Air Canada unit.